-\DC Note: Students are responsible for college registration, cost of tuition, and fees.
+DC Note: Students are responsible for college registration, cost of tuition, and fees.

 This is an in class, facilitator led, independent study course.
-Microsoft Word is a word processing application used as a tool for creating professional-looking documents and basic Web pages.
+Microsoft Word is a word processing application used as a tool for creating professional-looking documents.
 Students will use Word to create text-based documents such as letters, memos, reports, flyers, and newsletters.
 The course is set up where the students will be challenged to apply what they have learned by completing projects at the end of each chapter.
-Students may also have an opportunity to explore Microsoft Office Access, PowerPoint, and/or Publisher at the end of the semester.
 Prerequisite(s): Basic Computer Skills and/or Tech Skills for Life (please see your counselor if you have not taken these and are interested, but have past Microsoft experience)